-I also wish to take this opportunity to express my sincere appreciation to our Board members for their guidance and support through the last financial year.
-I am also appreciative of our Directors who sit in Top Management positions and the senior management team, who have continuously ensured the excellent management of the Group's businesses, especially during these challenging times.
+On a final note, I wish to take this opportunity to express my sincere appreciation to our Board members for their guidance and support throughout the last financial year.
+I am also appreciative of our Executive Directors, senior management and employees, who have tirelessly given their time, effort and contribution to the Company.

-In closing, I wish to thank all our employees for their dedication, perseverance and contributions to the Group.
-Last but not least, my warmest gratitude is also extended to our shareholders, consultants, suppliers, partners and business associates for their unwavering support as we stay focused on driving growth and value together.
+In closing, my warmest gratitude is also extended to our shareholders, consultants, suppliers, partners and business associates for their unwavering support as we stay focused on driving growth and value together.